gruntjs/grunt-docs/Getting-started.md

 };
 ```

+## Further Reading

-For more information about writing custom tasks or grunt plugins, check out the [developer documentation](https://github.com/gruntjs/grunt/wiki/grunt).
+* For more information about writing custom tasks or grunt plugins, check out the [developer documentation](https://github.com/gruntjs/grunt/wiki/grunt).
+* The [[Installing grunt]] guide has detailed information about installing specific, production or in-development, versions of grunt and grunt-cli.

 [Gruntfile]: #the-gruntfile
 [package.json]: #packagejson